Cambodia Travel Guide: 5 Lesser-Known and Underrated Temples in Siem Reap That You Shouldn’t Skip

 The view from the top of the lush green surroundings is stunning, and it is worth heading here early to nab a spot if you want to watch the sunset.

 Ta Som is a small temple on the eastern end of the Angkor Archaeological Park.
 It is popular for the tree that has overgrown the eastern entrance and is reminiscent of Ta Prohm on a much smaller scale.
 If your tuk tuk driver drops you off on the frontside of the temple, make sure you walk through the temple all the way to the easternmost side in order to view the crawling tree.

 5. Neak Pean

-Have you been to any of these temples?
+Have you been to any of these hidden temples in Angkor?
 Do you have any suggestions to add to this list?
 Comment and tell me all about it below!